brandur/sorg/content/articles/idempotency-keys.md

 ### The completer (#completer)

-One problem with this implementation is we're reliant on clients to push indeterminate requests to completion.
+One problem with this implementation is we're reliant on clients to push indeterminate requests (for example, one that might have appeared to be a timeout) to completion.
-Usually clients are more than willing to do this because they want to see their requests go through, but there can be cases where a client starts working, never quite finishes, and drops forever.
+Usually clients are willing to do this because they want to see their requests go through, but there can be cases where a client starts working, never quite finishes, and drops forever.

 A stretch goal is to implement a ***completer***.
 Its only job is to find requests that look like they never finished